avaldebe/AQmon/README.md

 ## Arduino version

-This version of the project takes advantage of the Arduino library ecosystem, and [PlatformIO](https://platformio.org/) for IDE, tooling and library mangement.
+This version of the project takes advantage of the Arduino library ecosystem, and [PlatformIO](https://platformio.org/) for IDE, tooling and library management.

 The measurements are sent via MQTT.
 A private MQTT broker, logging and visualization are hosted on a Raspberry Pi on the local network.

 ### Hardware

-For compactnes, this version uses a
+For compactness, this version uses a
 ESP-01 board with a [PMS3003][] sensor,
 and [DHT12][] sensor for temperature and relative humidity.

 Alas, 512 KiB of flash memory is just too litle for this project.
-Fortunatelly, almost all ESP-01 boards currently available come with **1 MiB** of flash memmory.
+Fortunately, almost all ESP-01 boards currently available come with **1 MiB** of flash memory.

 ### Firmware

 It uses [Homie][] for MQTT messaging and WiFi configuration.
-The  handles the PMS3003 sensor is handeled by the [PMSerial][] library, and the [DHT12][] sensor by the [DHT12][DHT12lib] library.
+The  handles the PMS3003 sensor is handled by the [PMSerial][] library, and the [DHT12][] sensor by the [DHT12][DHT12lib] library.

 [Homie]: https://platformio.org/lib/show/555/Homie/installation